Judy Birmingham

 Jean (Judy) Birmingham AM is a prominent English historical archaeologist, who has been based in Sydney, Australia, for most of her career.
+She is well known for her roles in the development of historical archaeology and cultural heritage management in Australia.
+In 2017 she was awarded a Member of the Order of Australia for her work in this field.

 Biography

 Birmingham received her MA in Classics from the University of St Andrews in 1953 and latter attended the UCL Institute of Archaeology and received her MA in Archaeology from there in 1959.
 In 1961, an opening for an Iron Age specialist was created at the University of Sydney, and Birmingham was recommended for the post.
 Birmingham and her then-husband Michael travelled to Australia, where she taught as a lecturer, specialising in Iron Age Cyprus and Anatolia.
+She was, at that time, a specialist in Mediterranean and West Asian archaeology.

-In 1966, Birmingham began to look for sites close to Sydney where her students could get basic training in archaeological techniques.
+In 1966, Birmingham began to look for sites close to Sydney where her students could get basic training in archaeological techniques, including excavation.
 In 1967, Birmingham began running excavations at the site of Irrawang Pottery, the pottery works owned by James King at Irrawang just north of Newcastle.
 This project is considered to be one of the first examples of historical archaeology in Australia.
+In organising these excavations one of her former students, David Frankel (archaeologist), remembers her as being "at odds with the very traditional approaches of other archaeologists" in believing that "theory had to be matched by practice".

+Excavations led by Birmingham also took place at Wybalenna Island.
+Her excavations there provided an archaeological view of the place where George Augustus Robinson housed the displaced Aborignal Tasmanians.
+The participants included several Aboriginal people which was not considered standard at this time.

 In 1973, Birmingham and historian Ian Jack proposed teaching a course in historical archaeology at the University of Sydney.
 As detailed by Jack, the course proposal was fought by the conservative members of the archaeology department; however the proposal was accepted and the first course in historical archaeology in Australia was taught by Birmingham, Jack, geographer Dennis Jeans and historian Ken Cable.
 The course also had a significant fieldwork component to give student essential practical training.